-The Environmental professional will conduct a Phase I ESA to identify any existing or future environmental liabilities.
-The cost of this service depends on various factors that are unique to each property.
+The Environmental professional will conduct a Phase 1 ESA to identify any existing or future environmental liabilities.
+The Phase 1 Environmental Site Assessment cost based in Houston depends on various factors that are unique to each property.
 We understand how critical it is to know the cost of service beforehand in a world of financial restraints and set budgets.
-To ensure that the cost of the Phase I Environmental Assessment is well within the budget and the process will be completed well on time are just as important to us, as they are to you.
+Ensuring that the cost of a Phase 1 Environmental Assessment is well within the budget and the process will be completed well on time is just as important to us, as they are to you.
 We understand how busy our clients are on a day-to-day basis and taking one task off your list is what we’re here for.

-As mentioned above, the costs of Phase I ESA varies based on property location, area, and scope of work.
+As mentioned above, the costs of Phase i ESA vary based on property location, area, and scope of work.
 On average, it could range from anywhere between $1,450 and $4,500.
 This range exists due to the presence of multiple factors.
 If you’re paying any less than that you’re compromising on the quality of assessment.
 This range is pretty much valid for all properties including residential, commercial, vacant, and smaller industries.
 The bigger the property the more difficult it gets to analyze each aspect and that’s why to maintain the quality of our work we’d spend more time on that project, hence increasing the cost.

-According to us, the biggest problem is that an environmental professional does not cover every detail they could for the project to evaluate the environmental liabilities and leave the doors open for possible data update later on.
+According to us, the biggest problem is that an environmental professional does not cover every detail they could for the project to evaluate the environmental liabilities and leave the doors open for possible data updates later on.
 Majority of the cases, the consultants do not bother to update the client even if there is a need for one after they have received data from agencies.
 Our motive is to assist our clients in evaluating the potential risks associated with the real estate transactions and we do everything it takes to ensure our reports clarify the environmental liabilities.

 Environmental liabilities affect the value of your property and might even end up costing you more than the initial price you paid.
 Under State and Federal regulations, liability is imposed regardless of the fault and is also a joint and several- which means that liability can be imposed regardless of having a relative contribution to the process.
-That’s how Phase I ESAs help you understand what you’re getting into and also help mitigate the associated risk.
+That’s how Phase i ESAs help you understand what you’re getting into and also help mitigate the associated risk.